 Heritage is Important in Skin of Color Dermatology and Cosmetic Treatment

 For decades, doctors have faced common challenges when treating skin of color patients for cutaneous diseases and conditions that affect skin health, texture, and tone.
 One problem is that doctors fail to recognize the role that heritage plays in skin disease.
-Skin of Color is not just about people of African decent.
+Skin of Color is not just about people of African descent.
 Yet, treatment for skin disease and conditions remained was a one-size-fits-all application; that is, until now.

 Positive Change for Positive Effects

-Changes in how doctors treat skin of color patients begins by recognizing that there are differences.
+Changes in how doctors treat skin of color patients begin by recognizing that there are differences.
 The world of humans is no longer homogenous it is a complex mix of heritages.
 That means that doctors who recognize the differences in heritable factors can take into account mixtures of ethnicity and develop the best treatment for unique people.
 By being cognitive of heritage, doctors can aim to choose products, therapies, and procedures that produce better results with fewer complications.

 People with Skin of Color: